raul23/equifax-data-breach/README.rst

   with each other to hack into Equifax’s computer networks, maintain unauthorized access to those computers, and steal sensitive, personally identifiable information of approximately 145 million American victims.

+`:warning:`

+  In the DOJ `indictment`_, it is claimed that the four alleged PLA hackers also conspired with other people that are known and unknown to the DOJ (emphasis mine):

+  - From "Count 1: Computer Fraud Conspiracy)" section of the DOJ `indictment`__:

+     ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, did knowingly and willfully combine, conspire, confederate, agree, and have a tacit understanding with each other and **OTHER PERSONS KNOWN AND UNKNOWN** to the Grand Jury ...

+     [DOJ2]_ (*paragraph 6, page 4*)

+  - From the OVERT ACTS section of the DOJ `indictment`_:

+     ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, and **OTHERS** committed various overt acts in the Northern District of Georgia and elsewhere ...

+     [DOJ2]_ (*paragraph 14, page 7*)

+  - From "Count 2: Computer Fraud and Abuse (Intentional Damage)" section of the DOJ `indictment`__:

+     ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, aided and abetted by each other and **OTHERS KNOWN AND UNKNOWN** to the Grand Jury ...

+     [DOJ2]_ (*paragraph 16, pages 11-12*)

+  - From "Count 3: Computer Fraud and Abuse: Unauthorized Access" section of the DOJ `indictment`__:

+     the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, aided and abetted by each other and **OTHERS KNOWN AND UNKNOWN** to the Grand Jury

+     [DOJ2]_ (*paragraph 18, page 12*)

+  - From "Count 4: Conspiracy to CommitEconomic Espionage" section of the DOJ `indictment`__:

+     the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, knowingly and willfully combined, conspired, confederated, agreed, and had a tacit understanding, with each other and **OTHERS KNOWN AND UNKNOWN** to the Grand Jury

+     [DOJ2]_ (*paragraph 20, page 13*)

 DOJ evidence that China's military personnel are behind the Equifax data breach
 -------------------------------------------------------------------------------
 `:information_source:`